 - Sony 50mm f/1.2 G Master: This lens has stunning bokeh and mindblowing sharpness.
 Even completely wide open, this lens is still pin sharp.
 I occasionally use it for detailed landscape, water images, but it also excels in the studio and on commercial shoots.
-Below Ross accelerates towards me and using the A1's extremely fast focus speed I can lock on a get a sharp image every time.

-Craig Parry’s Aerial Landscape and Underwater Equipment: Sony's 135mm f/1.4 G Master.
+- Sony's 135mm f/1.4 G Master.
 1/3000-sec f/6.3 ISO 640.
-Hanging out of the helicopter always has surprises and this image “Fleeting” was truly one of those.
+Hanging out of the helicopter always has surprises and this image Fleeting (pictured below) was truly one of those.
 Using the ultra sharp 85mm GM at sunrise created this spectacular abstract piece of a large wave breaking along the east coast of Australia.

 - Sony A1 and the 12-24mm f2.8 GM: The 12-24mm is a great lens for my landscape, aerial and underwater.
-I often create images underwater that require very wide angles and this lens delivers sharp and great colour images with very little distortion such as this under and over image of a Sea Lion in Kangaroo Island.
+I often create images underwater that require very wide angles and this lens delivers sharp and great colour images with very little distortion such as this under and over image of a Sea Lion in Kangaroo Island (pictured below).